dingo/api-docs/Transformers.md

 {
     public function transform($response, $transformer, Binding $binding, Request $request) {
-        // Make a call to your transformation layer to transformer the given response.
+        // Make a call to your transformation layer to transform the given response.
     }
 }
 ```